eic/epic.github.io/_public/science.md

 <figure>
   <img src="https://live.staticflickr.com/65535/51980309940_83d8c86e5e_3k.jpg" alt="Proton Spin Decomposition">
-  <figcaption>While protons are composed of three quarks, the spin contribution of these quarks accounts for only about 30% of the proton’s spin.
+    <figcaption style="font-size: 0.9em; font-style: italic; color: #555; margin-top: 10px; text-align: center;">While protons are composed of three quarks, the spin contribution of these quarks accounts for only about 30% of the proton’s spin.
 The remaining spin is believed to arise from gluon spins, sea quarks, and the orbital motion of quarks and gluons.
 How all these various contributions add up to exactly 1/2 is one of the amazing puzzles in nature that ePIC will probe in unprecedented detail. <em>Graphic courtesy of Brookhaven National Laboratory.</em> </figcaption>
 </figure>

 #### How Does the Mass of the Nucleon Arise?